Doctor0Evil/Javaspectre/README.md

 - Automatic schema discovery for undocumented APIs and legacy systems.
 - DOM pattern mining and UI-object catalogs for large front-end estates.
-- Virtual machine or container introspection, with structured histories and state models for debugging and forensics.[web:23][web:31]
+- Virtual machine or container introspection, with structured histories and state models for debugging and forensics.
 - Sustainability- and efficiency-focused tools that reveal hidden waste patterns in data flows or infrastructure configurations.

 These applications are intended to be **non-fiction, next-gen, and high-value**, suitable for public GitHub repositories with real-world impact.